Ddedalus/spotify-interlude/README.md

 1. Start by [creating an account](https://accounts.spotify.com/en/status).
 2. Head to the [dashboard](https://developer.spotify.com/dashboard/applications) and create an App called Interlude on your account.
 3. Copy the client ID and secret.
 This package will need them to control your Spotify client.
+4. Click 'Edit Settings' and set callback URL to `http://localhost:9090`.
+Interlude will start a local server at this address to perform authentication with Spotify web API.

-## Run Interlude
+## Run Interlude for the first time
-Start Spotify and play some music.
-Then launch interlude:

 ```powershell
 $Env:SPOTIFY_SECRET=...
 $ENV:SPOTIFY_CLIENT_ID=...
 interlude
 ```
+On the first run, you will be redirected to an authorization page for Spotify at _https://accounts.spotify.com_.
+You need to grant necessary permissions on your Spotify account.

+Start Spotify and play some music.
 When you try to play some sounds in Chrome, the music should stop playing.

 ## Configure interlude